|Nutrition Facts (per serving)|

 - While you can use store-bought orange juice in a pinch, look for one that doesn’t have added sugar and isn’t made from concentrate.
 There is a big flavor difference between fresh juices and extensively processed ones.
 If you do use an excessively sweet juice, cut back on 1/4 cup of sugar to balance it.

-- Other citrus zest, such as lemon or lime, can be added to the orange to make it creative.
-Or, stir in fresh berries when you remove the orange sherbet from the ice cream maker.
+- Other citrus zest, such as lemon or lime, can be added to the orange for a slightly different flavor.
+Or stir in fresh berries when you remove the orange sherbet from the ice-cream maker.
 Diced strawberries or raspberries are excellent with this recipe.

 - For a richer, creamier sherbet, increase the cream to 3/4 cup and decrease the milk to 1/4 cup.

 Sherbet recipes typically contain milk and/or cream.
 They have less dairy than traditional ice cream and don't contain eggs like many ice cream recipes.
 For a dairy-free frozen dessert, try sorbet.

 Many sherbet recipes are lower in fat and cholesterol than typical ice cream since they don't contain as much heavy cream or any eggs.
 They also contain the health benefits of the fruit, such as a good dose of vitamin C in oranges.
 However, sherbet does tend to contain a fair amount of sugar, keeping it firmly in the dessert bracket.

 The word "sherbet" comes from the Persian word "sharbat," a sweet beverage made with fruit or flower petals.

 What Is the Difference Between Sherbet and Sorbet?

 Sherbet contains some milk or cream, while sorbet contains no dairy.